juliancrosss/HTML5/README.md

 To set the character font use the ctx.font property; the value is a font in CSS syntax, for example:  ctx.font = 'italic 20pt Calibri'

+##2D transformations: changing the coordinate system

+INTRODUCTION

+In this part of the course, we introduce the basics of 2D transformations, a powerful tool that will make things easier as soon as you have to:

+* Draw complex shapes at given positions, with given orientations and sizes,
+* Draw shapes relative to one another.

+Let's start with some simple examples before looking at how we use 2D transforms.

+LET'S DRAW THREE RECTANGLES!

+If we draw three rectangles of size 100x200 in a 400x400 canvas, one at (0, 0) and another at (150, 0), and a third at (300, 0), here is the result and the corresponding code:

+	function drawSomething() {
+     		ctx.fillStyle='lightgreen';

+     		ctx.fillRect(0,0,100,200);
+     		ctx.fillRect(150,0,100,200);
+     		ctx.fillRect(300,0,100,200);
+ 	}

+ LET'S MODIFY THE CODE SO THAT WE CAN DRAW THESE RECTANGLES AT ANY X AND Y POSITION

+ What if we wanted to draw these 3 rectangles at another position, as a group?
+We would like to draw all of them a little closer to the bottom, for example...
+Let's add some parameters to the function:  the X and Y position of the rectangles.

+ 	 var canvas, ctx;
+ 	function init() {
+    		// This function is called after the page is loaded
+    		// 1 - Get the canvas
+    		canvas = document.getElementById('myCanvas');
+    		// 2 - Get the context
+    		ctx=canvas.getContext('2d');
+    		// 3 - we can draw
+    		drawSomething(0, 100);
+ 	}
+ 	function drawSomething(x, y) {
+    		// draw 3 rectangles
+    		ctx.fillStyle='lightgreen';
+    		ctx.fillRect(x,y,100,200);
+    		ctx.fillRect(x+150,y,100,200);
+    		ctx.fillRect(x+300,y,100,200);
+ 	}

+At line 10, we called the drawSomething(...) function with 0 and 100 as parameters, meaning "please add an offset of 0 in X and 100 in Y directions to what is drawn by the function...

+If you look at the code of the modified function, you will see that each call to fillRect(...) uses the x and y parameters instead of hard coded values.
+In this way, if we call it with parameters (0, 100), then all rectangles will be drawn 100 pixels to the bottom (offset in y).
+Here is the result:

+##OK, NOW LET'S DRAW A SMALL MONSTER'S HEAD WITH RECTANGLES

+	function drawMonster(x, y) {
+   		// head
+   		ctx.fillStyle='lightgreen';
+   		ctx.fillRect(x,y,200,200);
+   		// eyes
+   		ctx.fillStyle='red';
+   		ctx.fillRect(x+35,y+30,20,20);
+   		ctx.fillRect(x+140,y+30,20,20);
+   		// interior of eye
+   		ctx.fillStyle='yellow';
+   		ctx.fillRect(x+43,y+37,10,10);
+   		ctx.fillRect(x+143,y+37,10,10);
+   		// Nose
+   		ctx.fillStyle='black';
+   		ctx.fillRect(x+90,y+70,20,80);
+   		// Mouth
+   		ctx.fillStyle='purple';
+   		ctx.fillRect(x+60,y+165,80,20);
+ 	}

+ As you can see, the code uses the same technique, becomes less and less readable.
+The Xs and Ys at the beginning of each call makes understanding the code harder, etc.

+However, there is a way to simplify this => 2D geometric transformations!

+##GEOMETRIC TRANSFORMATIONS: CHANGING THE COORDINATE SYSTEM

+*The idea behind 2D transformations is that instead of modifying all the coordinates passed as parameters to each call to drawing methods like fillRect(...), we will keep all the drawing code "as is".
+For example, if the monster of our previous example was drawn at (0, 0), we could just translate (or rotate, or scale) the original coordinate system.*

+Let's take a piece of code that draws something corresponding to the original coordinate system, located at the top left corner of the canvas:

+	 function drawMonster(x, y) {
+   		// head
+   		ctx.fillStyle='lightgreen';
+   		ctx.fillRect(0,0,200,200);
+   		// eyes
+   		ctx.fillStyle='red';
+   		ctx.fillRect(35,30,20,20);
+   		ctx.fillRect(140,30,20,20);
+   		// interior of eye
+   		ctx.fillStyle='yellow';
+   		ctx.fillRect(43,37,10,10);
+   		ctx.fillRect(143,37,10,10);
+   		// Nose
+   		ctx.fillStyle='black';
+   		ctx.fillRect(90,70,20,80);
+   		// Mouth
+   		ctx.fillStyle='purple';
+   		ctx.fillRect(60,165,80,20);
+   		// coordinate system at (0, 0)
+   		drawArrow(ctx, 0, 0, 100, 0, 10, 'red');
+   		drawArrow(ctx, 0, 0, 0, 100, 10, 'red');
+	}

+This code is the just the same as in the previous example except that we removed all Xs and Yx in the code.
+We also added at the end (lines 25-26) two lines of code that draw the coordinate system.
+The drawArrow(startX, startY, endX, endY, width, color) function is a utility function that we will present later.
+You can see it in the source code of the complete online example on JS Bin: look in the JavaScript tab.

+##Translation using ctx.translate(offsetX, offsetY)

+Now, instead of simply calling drawMonster(0, 0), we will call first ctx.translate(100, 100), and look at the result (online code: http://jsbin.com/yuhamu/2/edit)

+	ctx.translate(100, 100);
+	drawMonster(0, 0);

+Line 1 changes the position of the coordinate system, line 2 draws a monster in the new translated coordinate system.
+All subsequent calls to drawing methods will be affected and will work in this new system too.

+##OTHER TRANSFORMATIONS: ROTATE, SCALE

+There are other transformations available:

+ctx.rotate(angle), with angle in radians.
+Note that the order of transformations is important: usually we translate, then rotate, then scale...
+If you change this order, you need to know what you are doing...

+ctx.scale (sx, sy), where scale(1, 1) corresponds to "no zoom", scale(2, 2) corresponds to "zooming 2x" and scale(0.5, 0.5) corresponds to zooming out to see the drawings half as big as before.
+If you do not use the same values for sx and sy, you do "asymmetric scaling", you can distort a shape horizontally or vertically.
+Try changing the values in the source code of the next online examples.

+Here is the previous example, but this time we translated the coordinate system, then rotated it with an angle equal to PI/4 , then we scaled it so that units are half as big (see the example online):

+And here is the code of the transformations we used, followed by the call to the function that draws the monster:

+	ctx.translate(100, 100);
+	ctx.rotate(Math.PI/4);
+	ctx.scale(0.5, 0.5);

+	drawMonster(0, 0);

+BEWARE: ALL DRAWINGS TO COME WILL BE IN THAT MODIFIED COORDINATE SYSTEM!

+If we draw two shapes at two different positions, they will be relative to this new coordinate system

+HOW CAN WE RESET THE COORDINATE SYSTEM, HOW CAN WE GO BACK TO THE PREVIOUS ONE?

+Aha, this is a very interesting question... we will give the answer very soon in the section on saving/restoring the context :-)

+##Saving and restoring the context

+There are two methods for saving and restoring the context properties: ctx.save()and ctx.restore().

+What will be saved: fillStyle and strokeStyle, lineWidth, previous coordinate system, etc., that is ALL properties that affect drawing!

+A call to ctx.save() will probably save the context property values in a hardware register on your graphics card.
+Multiple contexts can be saved consecutively and restored.

+Contexts saved will be stacked, the last one that has been saved will be restored by the next call to restore(), so it is very important to have one restore for each save.

+	Best practice: save the context at the beginning of any function that changes the context, restore it at the end of the function!

+EXAMPLE OF A FUNCTION THAT CHANGES THE CONTEXT AND RESTORES IT AFTER EXECUTION

+We took the last example we saw (the one with the monster, from the previous page of the course), and slightly modified the function that draws the monster:

+We added parameters for setting the position and orientation of the monster, and added calls to ctx.translate(x, y) and ctx.rotate(angle) in the function.

+We added parameters for the head color and eye color.

+We saved the context at the beginning of the function (BEST PRACTICE),

+We restored it at the end (BEST PRACTICE).

+Source code extract of this function: notice at lines 3 and 26 how we save/restore the context at the beginning/end.
+Right after saving the context, we modify the coordinate system (lines 7-8).
+The rest of the code is nearly the same as in the last version of the monster example.

+	function drawMonster(x, y, angle, headColor, eyeColor) {
+    		// BEST PRACTICE : SAVE CONTEXT AND RESTORE IT AT THE END ctx.save();
+    		// Moves the coordinate system so that the monster is drawn
+    		// at position (x, y)
+    		ctx.translate(x, y);
+    		ctx.rotate(angle);
+    		// head
+    		ctx.fillStyle=headColor;
+    		ctx.fillRect(0,0,200,200);
+    		// eyes
+    		ctx.fillStyle='red';
+    		ctx.fillRect(35,30,20,20);
+    		ctx.fillRect(140,30,20,20);
+    		// interior of eye
+    		ctx.fillStyle=eyeColor;
+    		ctx.fillRect(43,37,10,10);
+    		ctx.fillRect(143,37,10,10);

+    		...
+    		// BEST PRACTICE!
+    		ctx.restore();
+ 	}